eduartua/orquesta/README.md

 # Orquesta - an open source automation tool for remote terminal operations

-As the name implies (orchestra in spanish), this tool work like a director who indicates instructions to musicians (terminals in this context) and each piece is inside a sheet music (a script here).
+As the name implies (orchestra in English), this tool works as a director who indicates instructions to musicians (terminals in this context) and each piece is inside a sheet music (a script here).
 Well, really working with terminals is less complex, because it's possible to decompose all we require into four basic operations: select network nodes, open connections, send commands and close connections.
 It's the main idea behind the design.

 ## Motivation